RodTol/Crossway/Structure.md

 ### Controller
 The [controller](src/main/java/it/units/crossway/controller) package contains all the classes that control the correct flow of the game and interaction between the data and the interface.
-It contains the following classes:
+It contains the following files:
-* GameController, which controls the execution of the game.
+* GameController, which controls the execution of the game and the communication between Gui and Model package.
 It implements Controller.
-* Player, which is the player with their id, name, and colour.
+* Player, which represents the player with their id, name, and colour.
-* Status, which controls the condition of the current piece.
-* WinRuler, which checks if a player has won.
+* WinRuler, which can assert if a player has won or not.
 * Condition, which is an enum having values PLACED (the piece was correctly placed), NOT PLACED (it was impossible to correctly place the piece), and WON (the piece was correctly placed, and it is the winning piece.